PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 # Tera Self Farmer

-This program is currently in development and is not yet available.

 ## Program Description

 This program will date-spam for tera raids and battle them by mashing A (the first move of your lead Pokémon).